 Martin Snedden of the Tourism Industry Association says wealthy Chinese having a good time will help spread the word when they return home.

-Next story in Political: Labour defends electricity proposals
+Next story in Politics: Labour defends electricity proposals

 Copyright © 2013, Radio New Zealand